Post Summary: A bucket list for families to get you inspired and excited to explore.

 19. LAZE ON A WHITE SAND BEACH

 Beyond finding a white sand beach, going on a beach vacation with your family is classic and needs to be on everyone’s family holiday bucket list.
-For inspiration, check out this article on the 27 beach vacations for families.

 20. LAKE LIFE

 If hanging out in a lakeside cabin with long days spent in the water or on a boat seems idyllic to you, you’ll want to book a lake vacation for your family.
-Iconic lake towns that deliver on the goods: South Lake Tahoe in Nevada, Coeur d’Alene in Idaho, Greenville in Maine, and Whitefish in Montana.
+Iconic lake towns that deliver the goods: South Lake Tahoe in Nevada, Coeur d’Alene in Idaho, Greenville in Maine, and Whitefish in Montana.
 The US is packed with extraordinary lakes with charming house rentals that will leave lifelong memories for you and your family.

 21. UNDERWATER ADVENTURE